Steven Boyd

-Steven Boyd (born 12 April 1997) is a Scottish professional footballer who plays as a forward for Inverness Caledonian Thistle.
+Steven Boyd (born 12 April 1997) is a Scottish professional footballer who plays as a forward.

-Boyd has previously played for Hamilton Academical, Albion Rovers, Livingston, East Fife, Peterhead and Alloa Athletic.
+Boyd has previously played for Hamilton Academical, Albion Rovers, Livingston, East Fife, Peterhead, Alloa Athletic and Inverness Caledonian Thistle.

 Club career

 After being a member of the youth system at Celtic (where he moved through the age groups with Kieran Tierney and won multiple trophies including the Glasgow Cup) Boyd was released and signed for Hamilton Academical in 2014; he made his senior debut for the club in the Scottish Premiership on 23 May 2015, a few weeks after turning 18.
 The following season, he made only five league appearances but was in the match day squad for the majority of fixtures, and a regular in the SPFL Development League.

 On 19 August 2016, Boyd signed for League One club Albion Rovers on loan until January 2017.

 He was loaned to Championship club Livingston in December 2017, initially on an "emergency" basis.
 The loan was extended in January 2018 until the end of the season.

 In January 2019 he signed a new contract with Hamilton, running until the end of the 2020–21 season.
 Boyd left the club in August 2019.

 In September 2019 he signed for East Fife on a short-term deal until January 2020.

 In January 2020 he moved to Peterhead.

 Boyd signed for Alloa Athletic in June 2021.

 The striker signed for Inverness Caledonian Thistle in 2022.

+On 4 July 2023, Boyd joined fellow Scottish Championship side Greenock Morton on a two-year deal, lasting until summer 2025.

+On 6 August 2024, Boyd joined Lowland League side East Kilbride.
+He departed the club by mutual consent in December 2024.